sbnb-irb/chemical-checker/README.md

 ## Adding a permanent dependency to the package

 Not re-inventing the wheel is a great philosophy, but each dependency we introduce comes at the cost of maintainability.
 Double check that the module you want to add is the best option for doing what you want to do.
-Check that it is actively developed and that it supports Python 2 and 3.
+Check that it is actively developed and that it supports Python 3.
 Test it thoroughly using the sandbox approach presented above.
 When your approach is mature you can happily add the new dependency to the package.

 To do so you can add a `pip install <package_of_your_dreams>` line to the following files in container/singularity: